Jhoysbou/BalloonModel/README.md

 ## Simulation

-The simulation is written in Typescript and supports two parameters.
+The simulation is written in Typescript with React and supports two parameters: \
 The number of particles in a model and a radius of the balloon.